abrahamjuliot/creepjs/README.md

 - trash: subtract `total*15.5`
 - lies: subtract `total*31`
 - errors: subtract `total*5.2`

+### Crowd Blending Score [BETA]
+A secretly poisoned metric is unique in many environments

+- Metric scores decline by metric uniqueness
+- Blocked or openly poisoned metrics get the lowest score possible
+- Final score is the minimum of all metrics scores
+- Scoring formula: `100-(numberOfRequiredReporters ** (numberOfRequiredReporters - numberOfReporters))`
+ - Where the number of required reporters is 4:
+	* Poisoned/Blocked `-100%`
+	* 1 reporter `-64%`
+	* 2 reporters `-16%`
+	* 3 reporters `-4%`
+	* 4+ reporters is considered a perfect score

 ### Bot Detection
 Bots leak unusual behavior and can be denied service.